realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

 ### Scopes <a name="scopes"></a>
 ###### scopes
-- No more "goto" statements, only subroutines and conditional branching were allowed.
+- No more `GOTO` statements, ONLY subroutines and conditional branching were allowed.
 - "Scopes" define the visibility of variables and functions to other parts of the program.
   - "Scopes" are also called:
     - "code blocks"